Aakashadawle1/Linux/Linux.md

 Fedora -
 Fedora offers many installation options including a graphical installer as well as a minimal option.
 Fedora "spins" also provide alternative assortments of desktop environments to choose from, each with a modest assortment of default packages.
 Arch, on the other hand, only provides a few scripts meant to ease the process of a minimal base system install.

+Kali Linux → ( not much difficult) It is a favourite linux of lots of people, By using this we can definently appreciate the power of linux architecture.
+Many wireless attacks, server backdoor entries and netwrk spoofing can be done by this.

+You can see more information about the flavours of linux - (https://en.wikipedia.org/wiki/Comparison_of_Linux_distributions)